-The home baking ingredients market includes various products from flour to leavening agents, sweeteners, mixes, dairy alternative, and flavourings that are used by consumers to bake at home.
+The home baking ingredients market includes various products from flour to leavening agents, sweeteners, mixes, dairy alternatives, and flavourings that consumers use to bake at home.
 Market analysis, home baking ingredients growth is driven by increasing interest in home cooking and baking, fueled by social media trends, healthy feeding patterns with plant-based and gluten-free foods gaining popularity.
-In addition demand for food kit DIY's, clean labels, and quality baking ingredients are also on rise.
+In addition, demand for food kit DIYs, clean labels, and quality baking ingredients is also on the rise.

 In 2025, the global home baking ingredients market is projected to reach approximately USD 18,544.6 million, with expectations to grow to around USD 30,282.6 million by 2035, reflecting a Compound Annual Growth Rate (CAGR) of 5.6% during the forecast period.